EU Commission Launches Public Consultation on the ECI – Join the ECI Revision Process Now! A unique opportunity to enhance democracy in the EU

 The Commission unveiled the first next steps in its promise to reform the European Citizens’ Initiative (ECI) regulation framework.
-The ECI Campaign strongly encourage all civil society organisations – and in particular ECI organisers – to take part in the process.
+The ECI Campaign strongly encourages all civil society organisations – and in particular ECI organisers – to take part in the process.

 In the roadmap, the Commission acknowledges the urgency of this revision.
 “The ECI has not reached its full potential to foster citizen participation and democratic debate.
 The current form of the ECI Regulation is considered to be overly restrictive and burdensome for the ECI organisers and signatories.” the document (pdf) reads.
 “In case no policy action is taken, the ECI tool risks being used less and less by citizens and ultimately becoming obsolete.”